-Lucille usually takes the bus to work in Aurora.
-If she were to drive, her daily roundtrip commute would be 8 miles.
-Today she needs to use her car since she is participating in a conference at an offsite location, 12 miles from her house.
+Lucille takes the bus to her primary work location in Aurora.
+If she were to drive, her normal commute would be 8 miles.
+On Friday, she needs to use her car since she is participating in a conference at an offsite location, 12 miles from her house.
 The conference lasts the full day and Lucille drives home upon its conclusion.

 Lucille can request reimbursement for 16 miles.
 This represents the number of miles she had to drive in excess of her normal commute (24 - 8 = 16).

 Vance drives to his Colorado Springs office on Monday morning, leaves to attend a required function in Pueblo, and returns to the office early that afternoon.
 His normal commute for work is 17 miles.
 His drive from the office to Pueblo and back to the office was 90 miles.

 Vance can request reimbursement for 90 miles on Monday.
 Since he started and ended the trip to Pueblo at his primary work location, he doesn't deduct a commute from the mileage for the Pueblo trip.
 Another way to look at this: Vance drove a total of 107 miles on Monday, from home to his office, to Pueblo, to his office, and then back home.
 He can request reimbursement for 90 miles, the number of miles he had to drive in excess of his normal commute (107 - 17 = 90).

 Shaheeda has a 14-mile normal commute for her work site in Aurora.
 On Sunday, she drives 27 miles from her home to DIA to catch a flight to an out-of-state conference.
 On Wednesday, she flies back to DIA and drives home.